 - signature, printed name of parent and date.

-Medication should be handed to either the Manager (Mrs Lesley Giles)
+Medication should be handed to either the Manager (Mrs Rachel Dashi)

-or Deputy (Mrs Susan Lee) who will ensure that the appropriate forms are completed and signed.
-The above persons will ensure that all members of staff on duty are aware of the child.
-The
+or Deputy (Mrs Gemma Partridge) who will ensure that the appropriate forms are completed and signed.
+The above persons will ensure that all members of staff on duty are aware of the child’s

-information regarding the correct procedure for the handling of medicine is given to all staff members in their staff handbook, verbally and during their induction training
+condition.
+The information regarding the correct procedure for the handling of medicine is given to all staff members in their staff handbook, verbally and during their induction

 - The administration of medicine is recorded accurately in the medication file, each time it is given and is signed by